E-commerce in Belgium

 E-commerce trust marks

 As in the Netherlands, you are not required to have an e-commerce trust mark in Belgium, but they do lend credibility to your online shop.
-It shows you comply with Belgian regulations.
-Besides a trust mark, show customer reviews on your website to highlight your reliability and professionalism.
+On top of that, trust marks will be adapted to sector-specific Belgian legislation and usually offer a local complaints centre.
+As well as a trust mark, you could also show customer reviews on your website to highlight your reliability and professionalism.

 Social influencer trust mark